 Here you're shown how many available images there are that could be optimized.
 You can also choose to optimize the smaller thumbnails.
-To continue, click the Start Optimizing button and you should be good to go.
+To continue, click the Start Optimizing button, and you should be good to go.

 There are also buttons here that would allow you to bulk restore your media library or bulk delete SP (ShotPixel) data.

 Once you have your settings configured, you simply upload images as you would when creating a post.
-Once the image is uploaded in your media library, ShortPixel will begin compressing the image right away.
+Once the image is uploaded to your media library, ShortPixel will begin compressing the image right away.
 You can see the progress through a progress bar.

 Will ShortPixel work if your website is using Cloudflare?